dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 The purpose of this contract is to store system constant parameters.

-#### Insurance

-An insurance is needed to secure users' assets invested in pools.
-Any user can buy insurance for any amount in **DeXe** tokens and get ***10x*** insurance.
-An investor who has bought insurance can open an insured event and provide information indicating a loss of funds.

 #### PriceFeed

 Contract is used for finding the best path for token exchange on **DEXes**.

-#### TraderPools

-Traders can create their own investment pool (fund) by executing a transaction via the smart contract method.
-The pool can be either public or private.
-A private pool requires whitelisted addresses for investment, while a public pool is open to all investors.

-There are **2** types of pool:
-- *Standard*: trade using whitelisted tokens
-- *Invest*: invest into offchain assets

-Pool has its native **ERC20** token with unique symbols and can have several managers.

-Maximum number of open positions - **25**.

-Maximum number of investors in the pool - **1000**.

 #### UserRegistry